-Stratford Coal Pty Limited (DCPL), a wholly owned subsidiary of Yancoal Australia Limited (Yancoal), has commissioned SLR Consulting Australia Pty Ltd (SLR) to conduct monthly noise monitoring for the Stratford Mining Complex (SMC) operations guided by the requirements of the Stratford Mining Complex (Stratford Extension Project) Noise Management Plan (NMP), Document No. NMP-R01-A, dated 19 October 2018.
-This report presents the results and findings from the operator-attended noise surveys conducted between Thursday 30 May 2019 and Friday 31 May 2019.
+Stratford Coal Pty Limited (SCPL), a wholly owned subsidiary of Yancoal Australia Limited (Yancoal), has commissioned SLR Consulting Australia Pty Ltd (SLR) to conduct monthly noise monitoring for the Stratford Mining Complex (SMC) operations guided by the requirements of the Stratford Mining Complex (Stratford Extension Project) Noise Management Plan (NMP), Document No. NMP-R03-A, dated 17 June 2019.
+This report presents the results and findings from the operator-attended noise surveys conducted on Thursday 28 May 2020.

-It is understood that the SMC collectively comprises the Stratford Coal Mine (SCM), the Bowens Road North Open Cut (BRNOC) and the associated coal processing and handling facilities.
-Run-of-mine (ROM) coal from the Duralie Coal Mine (DCM) is transported by rail to the SMC, where it is processed along with ROM coal from the SCM and BRNOC.
-SMC coal is then loaded and railed on the North Coast Railway to the port of Newcastle.
+It is understood that the SMC collectively comprises the Bowens Road North Open Cut (BRNOC), Avon North Open Cut, Stratford East Open Cut, Roseville West Open Cut and the associated coal processing and handling facilities.
+Run-of-mine (ROM) coal from the SCM is processed then loaded and railed on the North Coast Railway to the port of Newcastle.